openedx/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 ********************************************************

-For any course, you can generate grades and then download a file with the resulting calculations.
+For any course, you can generate grades and then download a file with the results for each enrolled student.

 When you initiate calculations to grade student work, a process starts on the edX servers.
 The complexity of your grading configuration and the number of students enrolled in your course affect how long this process takes.
-You can download the calculated grades in a CSV (comma-separated values) file when the grading process is complete.
+You can download a report of the calculated grades in a CSV (comma-separated values) file when the grading process is complete.

+For courses with fewer than 200 students enrolled, you also have the option to review student grades on the Instructor Dashboard.
+See :ref:`gradebook`.

-To generate grades for the students who are currently enrolled in your course:
+To generate the grade report for the students who are currently enrolled in your
+course:

 #.
 View the live version of your course.

 #.
 Click **Instructor**, then click **Data Download**.

 #.
 To start the grading process, click **Generate Grade Report**.